China Jails 9 In Fentanyl Trafficking Case That Began With A Tip From The U.S.

 A Chinese court has imposed a suspended death sentence on one accused drug trafficker and hit eight others with life sentences and other prison terms, after the nine Chinese citizens pleaded guilty to smuggling fentanyl to the U.S.

-The traffickers had advertised fentanyl and other illegal drugs online, with the promise of reliable shipping to the U.S. and other countries.
+The traffickers had advertised fentanyl and other illegal drugs online with the promise of reliable shipping to the U.S. and other countries.
 The ring was caught with 11.9 kilograms of fentanyl — enough to kill nearly 6 million people, by the U.S. Drug Enforcement Administration's standard, which puts a lethal dose as low as 2 milligrams.

 "China said the arrest of the nine individuals resulted from the first joint fentanyl investigation carried out with the U.S., beginning from a tip by U.S. Homeland Security," NPR's Emily Feng reports from Taipei, Taiwan.
 She adds, "U.S. authorities have carried out three 'major criminal arrests' in New York and Oregon as part of the same case."